Valerie

 Her problems began

-before the tick bites, her life was doubly cursed.
+before the tick bites at age 10; her life was doubly cursed.

-Valerie seemed to be uncomfortable and needed constant distraction.
-For 3 years
+seemed to be uncomfortable and needed constant distraction.
+For 3 years she

-she needed rhythmic bouncing in order to fall asleep.
+needed rhythmic bouncing to fall asleep and she awoke frequently.

 As long as she could